 I see meditation as “thinning the veil” between what is normally available to us, and what is our potential.
 Once we are able to reach that relaxed, focused state in meditation, we can then carry that over to our waking lives during stressful events.

 The Legally Mindful exercises are designed to give you all of the instruction and help you need to start and sustain a productive meditation practice and are presented in two levels, the Primary and Secondary Levels (both include an Introductory exercise).
 The introductory exercises will help you understand some of the concepts and practices you will need for the exercises in that level.
 All the exercises, except for the Concentration exercise, are guided so that you understand what you are supposed to be doing and bring your focus back if you “get lost” during an exercise.
-In addition, the SAM sound signals are specially designed for each exercise to help you get into and stay in a specific deep meditative state.
+In addition, the sound-assisted meditation (SAM) sound signals used in the Legally Mindful exercises are specially designed for each exercise to help you get into and stay in a specific deep meditative state.
 The sound signals work with your brain waves to encourage your brain to be more relaxed, and depending on the exercise, in a more creative or otherwise focused mental state.